microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Using-the-engine.md

 Starting in SDK version `1.3`, table authors may define [column variants](../Glossary.md#column-variant)s for columns added to their tables.

 Column variants advertise two pieces of information:
-1. The `IDataColumn` that provides the data associated with the registered variant
+1. `IDataColumn` instances that provide the data of registered variants
-2. Meta-information about how the registered variant relates to other registered variants
+2. Meta-information about how the registered variants relate to each other

 Because the engine is designed for programmatic access to data, this "meta-information" is not exposed via its API.
 Instead, the engine exposes only the `IDataColumn` instances that provide column variant data.

-This information is available via the `ITableResult.ColumnVariants` property, which exposes a `IReadOnlyDictionary<IDataColumn, IReadOnlyDictionary<ColumnVariantDescriptor, IDataColumn>>`.
-The keys of the outer dictionary are base columns from the `ITableResult.Columns` collection that had column variants registered.
-The inner dictionary maps all `ColumnVariantDescriptor` registered to a base column to the `IDataColumn` containing that variant's data.
+Column variant are available via the `ITableResult.ColumnVariants` property, which exposes a `IReadOnlyDictionary<IDataColumn, IReadOnlyDictionary<ColumnVariantDescriptor, IDataColumn>>`.
+The keys of the outer dictionary are base columns from the `ITableResult.Columns` collection which have registered column variants.
+The inner dictionary maps the column's registered `ColumnVariantDescriptor`s to their `IDataColumn`.